 We'll find out which.

-Uh uh George Clooney and old uh Barack Obama were marching yesterday saying it's okay for the United States to send troops to save Africans, but it wasn't okay for us to send troops to save Iraqis.
+George Clooney and Barack Obama were marching yesterday saying it's okay for the United States to send troops to save Africans, but it wasn't okay for us to send troops to save Iraqis?

 You know, it is interesting, isn't it?

-I I've apologized uh a whole bunch of uh people around the world for what U.S. has done to them in our history, and and uh I apologize for Wanda, I should have been there.
+I've apologized a whole bunch of people around the world for what U.S. has done to them in our history.

 And oh, whoa, what a guy he cares.

-Now, of course, Bush, hey, he even, on the same day that we have a story, Saddam Hussein, comma misunderstood.
+Now, of course, Bush, a heathen, on the same day that we have a story, Saddam Hussein, Kama, misunderstood.

 Here are these leftist wackos.

-Let me get the tell you what's what's happening there in terms of the specific uh hang on here, folks.
+But as the specifics of Darfur, let me get the tell you what's happening there in terms of the specific hang on here,

-In terms of the specific grievance that this uh about a hundred and eighty thousand people have been killed in three million driven from their homes by fighting in the Western Sudanese region since February of 2003, when rebels from black farming villages took up against what they consider discrimination and opposition oppression by the Arab dominated government.
+folks, in terms of the specific grievance that this about 180,000 people have been killed and 3 million driven from their homes by fighting in the western Sudanese region since February of 2003 when rebels from black farming villages took up against what they consider discrimination and opposition oppression by the Arab-dominated government.

-So uh here here we uh essentially what what you have are when you look at Hollywood, Hollywood Hollywood liberals basically they trace their their uh you can take it farther back than this, but most of the modern era Hollywood left considers themselves uh to be who they are because of the U.S. civil rights movement.
+So here, here we essentially, what you have are, when you look at Hollywood, Hollywood liberals basically, they trace their, you can take it farther back than this, but most of the modern era Hollywood left considers themselves to be who they are because of the U.S. civil rights movement.

-Uh now you have uh when they say Arab dominated, I wonder why they didn't use the word Islamic.
+Now you have, when they say Arab-dominated, I wonder why they didn't use the word Islamic.

 I wonder why they didn't use the word Islamic when talking about the government of Sudan.